Saturday, February 10, 2018

 It's attractive even when it's not in full bloom.

 Muhly grass (Muhlenbergia spp.) is one of the most popular native grasses in Florida and other places in the Southeastern US and you can see why.
-Its gorgeous pink flowers in late fall certainly stand out in the landscape.
-It's also known as sweetgrass, which has been used for coiled basketry, particularly in the "low country" of South Carolina, Georgia, and northeast Florida, by people of the Gullah Culture.
+Its gorgeous pink flowers in late fall certainly stand out in the landscape and it's easy to grow.

 It likes dry soil in full sun or partial sun.
 It can be trimmed back in the late winter if there is a real need for neatness, but it's not necessary, because it tends to itself with new growth totally covering the old stalks.